FrolovVyacheslav/docs/mediator.md

 namespace.

 ## Create a Secrets which contain a variables:
-> Note: Secrets created or edited with `kubectl` do not show up in Rancher UI

 Go to "Resources" -> "Secrets" and click "Add Secret"
 - `Name`: name of the secret.
 For example didcomm-env
 - `Scope`: availability of the created secret in the cluster (to all namespaces or specify a single namespace)